pydantic/pydantic/docs/concepts/unions.md

 """
 ```

-`CallableDiscriminators` can also be used to validate `Union` types with combinations of models and primitive types.
+`Discriminator`s can also be used to validate `Union` types with combinations of models and primitive types.

 For example: